FragnetNetwork/docs/docs/games/dontstarvetogether/ban-players.md

+---
+title: Banning players on your Don't Starve Together server
+keywords: ['dont starve together', 'dont starve together ban', 'dont starve together ban player']
+---

-# Banning players on Don't Starve Together server
+# Banning players on your Don't Starve Together server
 There are two ways to ban players.

 1. If the players are still present on the server, they can be banned via console commands.